TheStarAlight/eTraj.jl/docs/src/manual1_targets.md

 ## Molecule

-The `Molecule` object represents a generic molecule, which is implemented in the library as [`Targets.Molecule`](@ref).
+The `Molecule` object represents a generic molecule, which is implemented in the library as [`Molecule`](@ref).
 The structure of `Molecule` is much more complex than that of atoms because the [Molecular ADK (MO-ADK)](@ref) and [Weak-Field Asymptotic Theory (WFAT)](@ref) features for molecular strong-field ionization require a number of coefficients, which are saved to files for convenience.

 ### Initialization, saving and loading

-The `Molecule` object can be initialized either by providing necessary information of the molecule (mainly atoms, coordinates of the atoms and the charge of the molecule) or from external data (stored in the HDF5 format), cf. the documentation of [`Targets.Molecule`](@ref):
+The `Molecule` object can be initialized either by providing necessary information of the molecule (mainly atoms, coordinates of the atoms and the charge of the molecule) or from external data (stored in the HDF5 format), cf. the documentation of [`Molecule`](@ref):

 ```@docs
 Targets.Molecule
 ```

-The molecule object, after modification, can be manually saved to a HDF5 file via [`Targets.MolSaveDataAs`](@ref).
+The molecule object, after modification, can be manually saved to a HDF5 file via [`MolSaveDataAs`](@ref).

 ```@docs
 Targets.MolSaveDataAs